wagner-science/A1_QGIS_Model_Builder/README.md

 ##### 3. Implement the calculation of the TWI as an automatized workflow using the QGIS Model Builder.

+The data for this analysis can be downloaded from [here](https://heibox.uni-heidelberg.de/f/d0392835aa3b43a7a676/).
+It contains a SRTM digital elevation model (DEM) with 1 arc second resolution and a vector file containing the area of interest (AOI), a region on the coast of Slovenia.

+The workflow should contain the following components:
+1. Clip the DEM to the study area.
+2. If necessary, preprocess the DEM.
+2. Calculate the TWI.

-A raster file containing a digital elevation model (DEM) can be downloaded from [here](https://heibox.uni-heidelberg.de/f/d0392835aa3b43a7a676/).
-For a short tutorial on the Model Builder watch this [video](https://www.youtube.com/watch?v=eZb5VLTc9-o&t=449s).
+**Note:** For a short tutorial on the Model Builder watch this [video](https://www.youtube.com/watch?v=eZb5VLTc9-o&t=449s).

 ##### 4. Add your model to your forked repository by creating a commit and pushing it to GitHub.